Sibu Airport

 Sibu Airport (IATA: SBW, ICAO: WBGS) is an airport located 23 km east south east of Sibu, a town in the state of Sarawak in Malaysia.
 In 2018, the airport handled 1,579,528 passengers on 20,869 flights and also handled 1,443 metric tonnes of cargo.
 The airport is the 11th busiest airport in Malaysia, and the 3rd busiest in Sarawak in terms of passengers handled.

 In April 2009, the airport was given RM 150 million for an upgrade of the terminal building.
 On 23 September 2010, Sarawak Minister of Finance and Public Health, Dato' Sri Wong Soon Koh had announced that the expansion project would commence.

 The upgraded terminal started its operation on 31 July 2012.
-The airport terminal is the third largest airport terminal in Sarawak after Kuching International Airport and Miri Airport, with a total terminal floor space of 15,240m².
+The airport terminal is the third largest airport terminal in Sarawak after Kuching International Airport and Miri International Airport, with a total terminal floor space of 15,240 m2.

 History

 1952-1994

 The first airport in Sibu was built in Teku, during World War II by the Japanese as a basic air strip.
 However, the airstrip was heavily bombed by Allied Forces.
 Reconstruction work on the airport began in 1951.
 Initially, the runway was constructed at 3,600 feet by 150 feet.
 First plane landed at the airport on 21 May 1952.
 The airport opened to regular service on 1 July 1952.
 Malayan Airways did transit flights from Singapore to Kuching, Sibu and stop at Labuan on every Tuesdays.
 This was followed by transit flights of the same aircraft follow the same route back to Singapore on the next day.
 Another flight was operated by Douglas Dakota from Singapore to Kuching, Sibu, and stopped at North Borneo on Fridays.
 The same flight would follow the same route back to Singapore on the next day.
 The runway was extended to 4,500 feet by 150 feet in 1959.

 On 15 August 1990, a Lockheed C-130H Hercules belonging to the Royal Malaysian Air Force skidded off the runway and the aircraft had been written off.
 It was believed that those on board are part of the royal entourage visit to Sibu.

 On 2 September 1992, a Fokker 50 aircraft landing gear failed, causing the aircraft to veer off the runway and into the bushes.

 The old airport has been demolished to make way for Laila Taib College (formerly known as UCS-United College of Sarawak) and Tun Zaidi Stadium.
 The runway of the old airport can still be seen and half of it is used as the connecting road for the stadium.